 The Bell X-1 was the rocket-powered aircraft that exceeded the speed of sound in level flight while piloted by legendary test pilot Chuck Yeager on October 14th 1947.
 The aircraft, developed largely during World War II by Bell Aircraft along with the National Advisory Committee for Aeronautics (NACA) and the U.S. Army Air Forces (USAAF) and later the US Air Force (USAF), subsequently flew at nearly 1,000 miles per hour (870 knots or 1,600 kilometers per hour) during continued testing in 1948.
 But did you know that the British might have been able to break the sound barrier first, or that they might have solved a sticky engineering wicket with the X-1?
-Here’s a great video about the X-1 uploaded by YouTuber Jeff Quitney.
+Here’s a short rah-rah video with some X-1 footage uploaded by YouTuber ROKN Milduck.
 Watch and then read on!

 As early as 1942 the United Kingdom’s Ministry of Aviation (Air Ministry) was working with Miles Aircraft on a top-secret project to design and build the world’s first aircraft capable of breaking the sound barrier in level flight.
 The turbojet-powered Miles M.52 was designed to reach 1,000 miles per hour, which was more than twice the existing airspeed record at the time in level flight.
 The aircraft was also expected to be able to climb to an altitude of 36,000 feet (10,973 meters) in just 1 minute and 30 seconds.